Joel-Haeberli/it-security-docs/docs/themes/Email Authentication.md

 ### Limitations

 - SPF typically fails after the first relay or "hop" (forwarding, mailing lists, etc.)
-- Mailing lists and other indirect flows can rewrite the RFC5321.MailFrom to generate an SPF pass $\rightarrow$ spammers do this too
+- Mailing lists and other indirect flows can rewrite the RFC5321.MailFrom (SMTP Envelope) to generate an SPF pass $\rightarrow$ spammers do this too
 - Many receivers do not act on SPF's policy assertions (due to misconfiguration historically & present, what to do with a "softfail"?, ...)

 ![[spf-limits-1.png]]